Alfréd Márkus

 Alfréd Márkus (1883–1946) was a Hungarian composer noted for his operettas and film scores.
 He was from a Jewish background and was involved with the National Hungarian Jewish Cultural Association.
-Towards the end of his life he left Hungary for the United States where he died in 1946.
+Towards the end of his life, he left Hungary for the United States where he died in 1946.
+He used the alias "Fred Markush" when publishing some of his songs.